Grinnode-live/grinnode.live/Crypto-vacation-video-call.md

 _(not a full list, just some ideas)_

 - who are you, give a short introduction where you from and what you want to share with everyone.
-- Favorit crypto currency and why ?
+- favorite crypto currency and why ?
 - Interesting development in the crypto space (e.g. El Hodlador - Bitcoin city, etc )
 - Share some coffee and cold beverages with everyone.
 - short talk about a topic?